kevinchatham/VSCode-OpenWithCode/README.md

 ## Known Issues

-- Probably a better to open in new window.
-Suggestions are welcome.
-Currently launching from terminal with `code -n --folder-uri ${folderUri}`
+- Currently launching from terminal with `code -n --folder-uri ${folderUri}` and there is probably a better alternative.
+Suggestions are welcome!

 ## Release Notes